Menu

 What Happens When You Die?

 When you die while still owing money on an equity release product, the amount owed will be deducted from your estate.
 Any assets you leave behind, such as property or savings, can be used to pay off the debt.
-If there are not enough assets in your estate to cover the amount owed, then creditors can claim your beneficiaries.
+If there are not enough assets in your estate to cover the amount owed, creditors can claim your beneficiaries.

 It is important to note that if you have taken out an equity release plan with a ‘no negative equity guarantee’, none of your beneficiaries would be liable for any outstanding debt upon death.

-However, it is worth noting that some lenders may charge additional fees and interest rates when taking out these types of plans, so it’s important to read all terms and conditions carefully before signing up.
+However, it is worth noting that some lenders may charge additional fees and interest rates when taking out these plans, so it’s important to read all terms and conditions carefully before signing up.

 However, it’s always best practice to check with each lender individually, as policies vary between providers.